Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Vygotskian approaches to language learning emphasize the social nature of language development.
 Language learning involves participation in sociocultural practices and the internalization of culturally mediated communicative tools.
 Formulaic expressions themselves function as sociocultural tools.
 Learners acquire not merely vocabulary and grammar but culturally appropriate patterns of interaction.
 Translexemic theory aligns with sociocultural perspectives by viewing formulaic language as socially situated and culturally mediated.

 Sociocultural Theory (SCT), primarily associated with Vygotsky, aligns closely with translexemic theory because both frameworks conceptualize language as a socially mediated and culturally situated phenomenon rather than merely an abstract grammatical system.
 According to Vygotsky (1978), higher mental functions develop through social interaction and are mediated by cultural tools and symbolic systems.
-From this perspective, language functions not simply as a vehicle for expressing thought but as a mediational means through which individuals participate in socially organized practices and internalize culturally shared knowledge.
+In turn, language functions not simply as a vehicle for expressing thought but as a mediational means through which individuals participate in socially organized practices and internalize culturally shared knowledge.
 Formulaic language occupies a particularly important role within this framework because recurrent expressions, routines, and interactional patterns function as socially accumulated mediational resources that learners appropriate through communicative participation.
 Similarly, Lantolf and Thorne (2006) emphasize that second language development emerges through mediated social activity rather than through isolated cognitive processing alone.

-This sociocultural perspective strongly resonates with translexemic theory, which conceptualizes formulaic expressions as socioculturally embedded pragmatic units whose meanings and functions emerge through repeated social use.
-A translexeme represents not merely a lexical or semantic correspondence across languages but a culturally mediated pragmatic-formulaic relationship shaped by historically accumulated communicative conventions.
-In this sense, translexes may be viewed as mediational tools through which learners gain access to culturally appropriate interactional behavior in the target language.
+translexes may be viewed as mediational tools through which learners gain access to culturally appropriate interactional behavior in the target language.
 As learners encounter and internalize pragmatically unmarked formulaic expressions, they gradually develop the ability to participate more effectively in target-language discourse communities.
 Wood (2002), drawing on Vygotskian perspectives, similarly argues that formulaic language plays a central role in organizing thought and facilitating communicative fluency.

 Sociocultural Theory also emphasizes the importance of mediation, scaffolding, and the Zone of Proximal Development (ZPD) in language learning (Vygotsky, 1978).
 From a translexemic perspective, learners’ first language may serve as an important mediational resource rather than merely a source of negative transfer.
 Cross-linguistic comparison of formulaic expressions may scaffold learners’ awareness of pragmatic similarities and differences between languages, thereby facilitating the development of translexemic competence.
 Through guided interaction, metapragmatic reflection, and contrastive awareness, learners may progressively internalize pragmatically appropriate target-language formulaic expressions and reduce sociopragmatic markedness in communication.
 Donato (2000) similarly emphasizes the collaborative and socially mediated nature of language learning in classroom interaction.

 Furthermore, Sociocultural Theory’s emphasis on internalization aligns particularly well with the acquisition of formulaic language.
 Many formulaic expressions are initially encountered as socially shared interactional routines before becoming internalized as part of learners’ communicative repertoires.
 Swain, Kinnear, and Steinman (2011) argue that learners develop communicative competence through participation in socially situated discourse activities that gradually become internalized cognitive resources.
 Translexemic theory extends this sociocultural perspective into the cross-linguistic domain by emphasizing how learners negotiate and internalize pragmatically equivalent formulaic realizations across languages and cultures.
-Consequently, translexemic competence may be understood as a socially mediated form of
+Consequently, translexemic competence may be understood as a socially mediated form of pragmatic development grounded in interaction, cultural participation, and formulaic language use.

 A key distinction, however, is that Sociocultural Theory constitutes a broad theory of cognitive and social development, whereas translexemic theory specifically focuses on cross-linguistic pragmatic-formulaic equivalence.
 SCT explains how learning occurs through mediation and social interaction, while translexemic theory explains how learners access pragmatically and culturally unmarked formulaic realizations across linguistic systems.
 Thus, translexemic theory may be viewed as compatible with and partially informed by Sociocultural Theory while offering a more specialized framework for understanding formulaic language, pragmatic competence, and intercultural communication in second language learning.